aabasova/Seminar/README.md

 # Seminar

-This project is my seminar.
-The goal of this project is to support future students in learning advanced concepts of the Java programming language.
+This repository contains my seminar work.
+The goal of this seminar is to support future students in learning advanced concepts of the Java programming language.
 The relevant concepts are Java Database Control (JDBC) and XML.
+The students will learn the concepts by developing a Quiz application.
+The following pictures show the graphical user interface of the application.

 <img src="/docs/Main-Gui.png" width="600" height="400">
 <img src="/docs/Film-Quiz.png" width="600" height="400">